equinor/webviz-subsurface/webviz-subsurface.md

 * **`ensembles`**: Which ensembles in `shared_settings` to visualize.

-In addition, you need to have the following files in your realizations stored at the local path `share/results/tables`:
+In addition, you need to have rft-files in your realizations stored at the local path `share/results/tables`.
+The `rft_ert.csv` is required as input, while the `rft.csv` is optional:

+* **`rft_ert.csv`**: A csv file containing simulated and observed RFT data for RFT observations defined in ERT [(example file)](https://github.com/equinor/webviz-subsurface-testdata/blob/master/reek_history_match/realization-0/iter-0/share/results/tables/rft_ert.csv).

 * **`rft.csv`**: A csv file containing simulated RFT data extracted from ECLIPSE RFT output files using [ecl2df](https://equinor.github.io/ecl2df/ecl2df.html#module-ecl2df.rft) [(example file)](https://github.com/equinor/webviz-subsurface-testdata/blob/master/reek_history_match/realization-0/iter-0/share/results/tables/rft.csv).

-* **`rft_ert.csv`**: A csv file containing simulated and observed RFT data for RFT observations defined in ERT [(example file)](https://github.com/equinor/webviz-subsurface-testdata/blob/master/reek_history_match/realization-0/iter-0/share/results/tables/rft_ert.csv).
+Simulated RFT data can be visualized along MD if a "CONMD" column is present in the dataframe and only for wells where each RFT datapoint has a unique MD.

 **Using aggregated data**